-The maximum legal occupancy of buildings also plays

-a role in user capacity and the facility capacity can help the park manage user capacity for the park: for the visitor center at American Camp it is 60 persons; for the English Camp barracks it is 75 persons.
+The maximum legal occupancy of buildings also plays a role in user capacity and the facility capacity can help the park manage user capacity for the park: for the visitor center at American Camp it is 60 persons; for the English Camp barracks it is 75 persons.
 Each developed area typically has a duplex toilet; in some cases toilets are more limiting than parking or building capacity.
 Seating capacity to view the park movie is six to eight at American Camp and approximately 50 at English Camp.
 The English Camp barracks building is only open in the summer.
 This information on physical capacity is helpful in the development of indicators and standards.

-No visitor use management plan currently exists at the park.
-However, a workshop to address user capacity was facilitated in October 2005 by the Cooperative Ecosystem Studies Unit of the University of Washington with the participation of park and regional of ce staff.
-The results of the workshop are on file at the park.
+No management plan for visitor use currently exists at the park.
+However, a workshop to address user capacity was facilitated in October 2005 by the Cooperative Ecosystem Studies Unit of the University of Washington with the participation of park and regional office staff.
+This workshop resulted in the development of indicators and standards for the park as well as a discussion of potential future management actions that could be taken to minimize impacts when needed.

-Following is a table that identifies the indicators and standards for each management zone.
+Following is a table that identifies the indicators and standards for each management zone that were developed in this workshop.

 The last steps of user capacity decision making, which continue indefinitely, are monitoring the indicators and standards and taking management actions to minimize impacts when needed.
-The park would monitor indicators to determine if standards were being exceeded with techniques that could include non-systematic monitoring of visible impacts to trails or resources as part of regular staff and volunteer patrols, establishing systematic trail and resource assessments, reviewing special permit requests, and reviewing general information collected with respect to visitor trends, parking problems, vandalism, accidents and visitor complaints.
+The park would monitor indicators to determine if standards were being exceeded, using techniques that could include non-systematic monitoring of visible impacts to trails or resources as part of regular staff and volunteer patrols, establishing systematic trail and resource assessments, reviewing special permit requests, and reviewing general information collected with respect to visitor trends, parking problems, vandalism, accidents and visitor complaints.

 Potential management actions that might be undertaken if standards are exceeded could include increasing educational programs, modifying facilities, improving trail delineation or hardening trails, closing sensitive resource areas, removing invasive plants and revegetating with native species, and limiting the number of permits issued for different special park uses.
+For example, if the standard of no more than two social trails per mile of official trail was exceeded and sensitive resources such as prairie were affected, management actions could include formalizing a trail between two locations if additional visitor access was needed, improving signage to indicate what official trail should be followed, and/or revegetating the area impacted by social trails.

 The indicators and standards included in this general management plan/environmental impact statement will generally not change in the future.
 However, as monitoring of the park's conditions continues, managers may decide to modify, add, or delete indicators if better ways are found to measure important changes in resource and social conditions.
 A detailed monitoring plan for San Juan Island National Historical Park will be developed.